CodeReviewDAO/dxd_codereview/Reviews/252 - BlockMatcher - Private trade (OTC) platform for compliant brokers/1 - Delivery of Entire Webapp/Review-2.md

 ### Project Documentation

 README.md has sufficient general information about the project, along with installation instructions, and the usage documentation.
-However, in the reviewer's opinion, the installation instructions should be improved to allow the individuals who are not devops/systems engineers to install the app with ease.
+Reviewer has also observed that the installation instructions have improved based on the suggestions from the previous review.

 Usage documentation is brief.
 The reviewer suggests detailing the usage documentation with specific usage scenarios and steps.